biswa2210/JARVIS_ASSISTANT/README.md

 <div align="justified">

-Jarvis is a virtual assistant.
+Jarvis is a voice assistant created using Python.
+It can find anything instructed by us in internet and present it.
+It listens out voice recognizes and works.

 </div>